-For Concentration Game 1 using phrasal verbs early in the alphabet, click here.
+For Custom Memory Game 1 using phrasal verbs early in the alphabet, click here.

-EnglishHints has three more memory or concentration games for practicing the meanings of words made from various Latin root and prefix combinations.
-See Memory Game 1 (Acquire a Quest?) for practicing roots from the Latin verb quaerere: require, inquisitive, quest, etc.
+EnglishHints has three concentration games for reviewing words from Latin roots.
+See Memory Game 1 (Acquire a Quest?) to practice words from the Latin verb quaerere.
+(These words include required, inquisitive, quest, etc. Match the Latin-based word with a synonym: necessary, curious, a search.)